-For the past few months, I have come across various articles and stories on os.me in which people have so beautifully expressed and shared their life experiences to motivate and inspire all.
-To a thirteen year old who hardly ever picks her lazy self from a comfortable couch or bed to even try and do something new, these astounding blogs were only a further push to make her write about her own experiences while learning from others’.
+The past few months, I have come across various articles and stories on os.me in which people have so beautifully expressed and shared their life experiences to motivate and inspire all.
+To a thirteen-year-old who hardly ever picks her lazy self from a comfortable couch or bed to even try and do something new, these astounding blogs were only a further push to make her write about her own experiences while learning from others’.
 Not that any senior citizen or even a person going through grihastha will be motivated to do something after reading the blog of a sulky teenager.
 Oh well.
 Try, try, but don’t cry.

 Yet, to their lips, simplicity is a foreign phrase.
 I experience the torture of my name being moulded like a ball of dough into various shapes and sizes.

 Oh, and the devil of them all —

 And people laugh when I correct them.
 Indeed it was amusing for me at a time as well, but when you’ve heard your name steadily being refined over the years, one experiences irritation.
 Laugh.
 I know you already are.
 Humph.

 So irritation — it’s like white phosphorous- or to simplify things a bit- a little child.
 Anything can affect it and it storms up huge tantrums which completely squash yourself or the other person.
 Therefore, today, to save you and also myself, in case you’re ever irritated at me or my writing, I decided to write a blog on how to throw about this piece of porcelain without breaking it into thousands of pieces first.
 Because pieces that have once fallen can be very hard to collect.

 The first one is simple enough, if simplicity is not a foreign phrase to any part of yours besides your lips.
 It’s the reason for our existence.
 Breathing.